Gilbertson Sangma

 Gilbertson Sangma (born 12 April 1955) is a former Indian footballer.
 He played as a striker.
+Sangma was regarded as "Man with golden boot" by the leading daily Hindustan Times because of his skill, agility and stamina.

 Playing career

-Sangma received early lessons of football at the Police Reserve in Dergaon.
+Sangma received early lessons of football at the Assam Police Reserve in Dergaon.

 Assam

 In 1973, he began his senior career in the Inter District Football Championships by representing Golaghat.
 He was selected immediately in the Assam state team for the Santosh Trophy.
 In 1974–75, he scored the goal that knocked out the defending champions Kerala and took Assam to the quarter-final.
-He represented the state team seven times from 1973 to 1980 in Santosh Trophy.
+He represented the state team in seven seasons from 1973 to 1980 in Santosh Trophy.

 Assam Police

-After joining the Assam Police he became a regular player of the Assam Police team since 1972.
-He helped the team to lift several trophies including Bordoloi Trophy, Independence Day Cup, ATPA Shield etc.
+After joining the Assam Police he became a regular player of the Assam Police AC since 1972.
+In 1981, Sangma guided Assam Police AC to win the Bordoloi Trophy, where he scored the winning goal in final against the mighty Dempo SC of Goa.
+He helped the team to lift several trophies including coveted Bordoloi Trophy, Independence Day Cup and ATPA Shield.

 International career

 In 1975, Sangma was picked in the Indian team for three International friendly matches in Indonesia and Thailand.